polskapeeps/PassLock/README.md

  ---

-###### A sleek, minimalist password generator built for speed and convenience.
-###### Designed as a personal-use web app, it offers custom password generation with copy-to-clipboard functionality, strength feedback, and a clean dark UI.
+###### A very minimal password generator I decided to build for myself, wanting to avoid opening up a password manager for the same result.

+###### Intended as a personal use project originally, now planning on future improvements and expanseion.

+###### **Currently offers**
+  - custom password generation
+  - option selections
+  - copy functionality
+  - strength feedback
+  - clean UI

 ---